ezEngine/docs-src/pages/docs/effects/particle-effects/particle-renderers.md

 **Effect:** The particle effect to spawn and move along for each particle in this system.
 Usually the other particle system would use at least one continuous emitter, such that the effect will be active for the whole lifetime of the particle that references it.

-**RandomSeeed:** An optional random seed to pass into the spawned effect.
+**Random Seeed:** An optional random seed to pass into the spawned effect.

 <video src="media/effect-renderer.webm" width="500" height="500" autoplay loop></video>